Toronto Raptors: 2018–2019: First championship season

 Despite resting Leonard for more than 20 games due to his injury from the previous season, the Raptors finished the regular season with the second seed in the East, and the second-best record in the league behind the Milwaukee Bucks.
 The Raptors faced the Orlando Magic in the first round of the 2019 playoffs, defeating them in five games.
 In the following round, the Raptors defeated the Philadelphia 76ers in a tightly contested seven-game series.
 In the closing seconds of Game 7 with the game tied, Leonard hit the game-winning 15-foot buzzer-beater to lift the Raptors to a 92–90 victory—the first Game 7 buzzer-beater in NBA playoff history.
 They went on to face the Bucks in the Eastern Conference Finals.
-After losing the first two games in Milwaukee, Toronto won the next four, advancing to the NBA Finals for the first time in franchise history, and their opponents were the two-time defending champs Golden State Warriors.
-The Warriors, which were making their fifth consecutive finals appearance and featured multiple All-Stars, including Splash Brothers Steph Curry and Klay Thompson, were favourites to win.
+After losing the first two games in Milwaukee, Toronto won the next four, advancing to the NBA Finals for the first time in franchise history, and their opponents were the two-time defending champions Golden State Warriors.
+The Warriors, which were making their fifth consecutive finals appearance and featured multiple All-Stars, including Splash Brothers Stephen Curry (son of former Raptor Dell Curry) and Klay Thompson, were favourites to win.
 However, the Raptors earned their first championship by defeating the Warriors 4–2, with Leonard being named Finals MVP.
-In doing so, the Raptors became the first non-American team to win the NBA title (and the Larry O'Brien Championship Trophy) and the first non-American team to win a championship in any of the four major North American sports leagues since the Toronto Blue Jays won the World Series in 1993, ending a 25-year-long drought from Canada-based major professional sports teams.
+In doing so, the Raptors became the first team based outside the United States to win the NBA title (and the Larry O'Brien Championship Trophy) and the first team based outside the United States to win a championship in any of the four major North American sports leagues since the Toronto Blue Jays won the World Series in 1993, ending a 25-year-long drought from Canada-based major professional sports teams.